ably/ably-ui/README.md

 ### Library structure

-The library is built out of modules, assets, JavaScript & ruby modules and components.
+The library is built out of modules, assets, and JavaScript components.
 A module is a container for all of those.

-For example, the `core` module provides the most general elements one can build the “chrome” of a web-based interface — typography, colours, spacing (i.e., containers) etc. The components within the module support our most common needs to build that “chrome”, like navigation elements, footer, hero sections, code samples etc. Assets, JavaScript & ruby modules are all shared between the components in the module.
+For example, the `core` module provides the most general elements one can build the “chrome” of a web-based interface — typography, colours, spacing (i.e., containers) etc. The components within the module support our most common needs to build that “chrome”, like navigation elements, footer, hero sections, code samples etc. Assets, and JavaScript are all shared between the components in the module.

 Components do not require assets directly — instead, it's up to the consumer to load the assets and pass them to the components.
 This ensures flexibility in terms of URLs.

-Each module, apart from components, exposes a `scripts.js`, `styles.css` and `MODULE_NAME.rb` files. `scripts.js` contains helper functions, `MODULE_NAME.rb` contains modules that components can include. `styles.css` contains CSS that does not belong to any module in particular.
+Each module, apart from components, exposes a `scripts.js` and `styles.css`. `scripts.js` contains helper functions. `styles.css` contains CSS that does not belong to any module in particular.

 ### Installation